Ferronlandia - Food adventures in California & Mexico

 Dominique Ansel Bakery

-10. Kale Salad at Northern Spy Food Co.
+10. [CLOSED] Kale Salad at Northern Spy Food Co.
 It was my last day in New York and I really hoped I could eat a burger at Spotted Pig as my last meal.
 But almost three days straight of overindulgence was too much (am I getting old?) so I opted for a kale salad.
 It wasn’t epic, but it was homey and pleasant, as was the service, and the blue-grey walls and bar.

 North Spot